 It’s time to vent a bit.
 The market is on fire, hey I get it.
 And yes there are 4 times as many realtors in Greenville SC as there was when I started.
 So, should that effect the quality of service you get from a Greenville Realtor?

 I would hope not, but in realty it does.
-First of all there are a lot of realtors selling homes in Greenville who are either new, don’t know the area or have just moved here.
+First of all there are a lot of realtors who have houses for sale in Greenville SC who are either new, don’t know the area or have just moved here.
 I’m going to give you a few examples of some recent things that have happened over the last few months to illustrate my point.

 Buyer Success Stories